DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure - Jobs/execution.md

 ## Initial Situation
-TODO: rewritte for temperature
-You are the IoT representative of the facility team of a watch manufacturer.
-Intelligent light sensors monitor the light to create optimal production conditions for the precision mechanics.
+You are the IoT representative of the facility team of a pharmaceutical manufacturer.
+The facility has a power plant that is operated with waste heat.
+Intelligent temperature sensors monitor the temperature to create optimal production conditions for the pharmaceuticals.
-The connected IoT sensors therefore continuously transmit the current light intensity (every minute) in order to adjust the light intensity if necessary.
+The connected IoT sensors therefore continuously transmit the current temperature (every minute) in order to adjust the plant temperature if necessary.

-Since only maintenance tasks are carried out at night, the transmission interval of the light intensity can be downgraded (every 15 minutes).
+Since only maintenance tasks are carried out at night, the transmission interval of the temperature can be downgraded (every 15 minutes).
 This should happen completely automatically.

-## Provision the IoT Sensor with KEYNOA
+## Provision the IoT device with KEYNOA

 First you start by configurating the device with the KEYNOA cloud.
 ### Create Data Hub
-1. In the KEYNOA UI create the Data Hub you want your device to connect to.
+1. In the KEYNOA Cloud create the Data Hub you want your device to connect to.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)

-2. Select the IoT-Central data hub.
+2. Select the Azure IoT Central data hub.
 ![KEYNOA](/img/KEYNOA/IoT-Central/Data-Hub.png)

-3. Log in with your Microsoft account.
-This account needs admin priviledges in both the azure portal as well as the IoT Hub.
+3. Log in with your Microsoft account or with the credentials you find in the KEYNOA credential manager (just click on the lock icon in the header of KEYNOA Cloud).
+This account needs admin priviledges in both the azure portal as well as the IoT Hub (see step 4).
 ![KEYNOA](/img/KEYNOA/IoT-Central/Microsoft-login.png)

 4. Grant access to the to the application.
 ![KEYNOA](/img/KEYNOA/IoT-Central/Microsoft-login-2.png)

-5. Select the proper IoT Central hub.
+5. Select the proper IoT Central data hub.
 Click on the correct IoT hub on the right.
 ![KEYNOA](/img/KEYNOA/IoT-Central/Data-Hub-details.png)

 6. Fill in the details: